This page was last updated 07-January-2019

 U3A in East Suffolk is a thriving organisation, one of the most active U3As in the country.
 As a self-help operation, we rely on a willing team of volunteers to keep things running smoothly.
 The work is interesting and sociable.
 Please click here to learn more about immediate vacancies and positions starting June 2019.

 Short news bulletins, published monthly and distributed to members by email.
 To view an archive of past editions, click here.
 These are the most recent editions:

-- 11 October 2017: October Newsletter, speaker meetings, groups updates, and more.
+- 11 October 2018: Autumn Newsletter, speaker meetings, groups updates, diaries, World War 1 events, and more.

 U3A in East Suffolk Newsletter